July 27, 2022

 Searles Gardening Team

 If you're looking for a great low maintenance plant for your driveway, fence line or even around the swimming pool, then you can't go past the agapanthus.
-Agapanthus are ideal plant for dry summers.
+Agapanthus is ideal plant for dry summers.

 These South African members of the lily family have adapted well to hot Australian summers when their display of spectacular blue and white flowers is at its peak.
 They look equally at home with modern architecture as they do with colonial or federation houses.

-Agapanthuses are such easy plants to grow and require so little effort that they are often neglected, but to make sure your plants flower really well, there are some important tips to consider.
+Agapanthuses are such easy plants to grow and require so little effort that they are often neglected but to make sure your plants flower really well, there are some important tips to consider.

 Varieties of Agapanthus

 The variety of Agapanthus available for gardeners to choose from have exploded over the last many years.
-Agapanthus now range from the traditional purple flower to a height of one metre to compact varieties with varigated foliage.
+Agapanthus now range from the traditional purple flower to a height of one metre to compact varieties with variegated foliage.
 Some compact agapanthus varieties are ideal for container planting, borders and smaller gardens.
 Here are our favourite agapanthus varieties;

 Agapanthus 'Baby Pete' - Dwarf evergreen variety with compact mounding habit.
 Stems grows to the height of 35cm.

-Agapanthus 'Golden Drop' - Ultra compact habit with narrow variegated leaves.
+Agapanthus 'Golden Drop' - Ultra-compact habit with narrow variegated leaves.
 25cmH.